nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete a customer.
-2. User finds the customer index from the list.
+1. User finds the customer index from the list.
-3. User deletes the customer by their index.
+2. User deletes the customer by their index.
-4. SellSavvy updates the displayed list of customers and indicates that delete is successful.
+3. SellSavvy updates the displayed list of customers and indicates that delete is successful.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 SellSavvy detects that there are no customers with the specified index.
-  * 3a1.
+  * 2a1.
 SellSavvy displays an error that the customer index is invalid.

   Use case ends.

-* 3b.
+* 2b.
 SellSavvy detects that there are no customers with the specified index.
-    * 3a1.
+    * 2a1.
 SellSavvy displays an error that the customer index is invalid.

   Use case ends.